retorquere/zotero-better-bibtex/site/content/installation/preferences/export.md

 default: `yes`

-If you're dead-set on ignoring both BibTeX/BibLaTeX best practice (see the BBT FAQ) and the Zotero recommendations on title/sentence casing, you can turn this off to suppress [title casing for English references]({{ ref . "support/faq#bbt-is-changing-the-capitalization-of-my-titles-why" }})
+If you're dead-set on ignoring both BibTeX/BibLaTeX best practice (see the BBT FAQ) and the Zotero recommendations on title/sentence casing, you can turn this off to suppress [title casing for English items]({{ ref . "support/faq#bbt-is-changing-the-capitalization-of-my-titles-why" }})

 ### Apply case-protection to capitalized words by enclosing them in braces